Contacts: Amy Higgins, (207) 287-2735

-Merger of New Department of Agriculture, Conservation and Forestry Under Way
+Third Stakeholder Meeting Scheduled for New Department of Agriculture, Conservation and Forestry

-Under legislation passed during the 125th Legislative Session, the new Maine Department of Agriculture, Conservation and Forestry (MDACF) will be formed effective August 30, 2012.
+Under legislation passed during the 125th Legislature, the new Maine Department of Agriculture, Conservation and Forestry will be formed effective Aug.
+30, 2012.
 Work on the merger is well in process, according to the commissioners of both departments.

 The new department will have 732 full-time and seasonal employees and have a budget of $96.5 million.
 It will be organized into seven divisions.